syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

   printerSettings.DefaultPageSettings.Color = false;
   printerSettings.Duplex = Duplex.Vertical;

-  // Print the converted PDF document with printer settings. converter.Print(printerSettings);
+  //Print the converted PDF document with printer settings. converter.Print(printerSettings);
 }
 {% endhighlight %}

 {% highlight vb %}
 Using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = excelEngine.Excel Dim workbook As IWorkbook = application.Workbooks.Open("Excel.xlsx")

-' Convert the workbook.
+  'Convert the workbook
   Dim converter As ExcelToPdfConverter = New ExcelToPdfConverter(workbook)

-' Initialize the printer settings.
+  'Initialize the printer settings
   Dim printerSettings As PrinterSettings = New PrinterSettings

-' customizing the printer settings. printerSettings.PrinterName = "HP LaserJet Pro MFP M127-M128 PCLmS"
-printerSettings.Copies = 2
+  'customizing the printer settings printerSettings.PrinterName = "HP LaserJet Pro MFP M127-M128 PCLmS" printerSettings.Copies = 2
   printerSettings.FromPage = 2
   printerSettings.ToPage = 3
   printerSettings.DefaultPageSettings.Color = false
   printerSettings.Duplex = Duplex.Vertical

-' Print the converted PDF document with printer settings. converter.Print(printerSettings)
+  'Print the converted PDF document with printer settings converter.Print(printerSettings)
 End Using
 {% endhighlight %}

 {% highlight UWP %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}

 {% highlight ASP.NET Core %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}

 {% highlight Xamarin %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}